 And, you know, the president, I think, is right today.

-The president said, well, the president says a lot of things today.
+Well, the president says a lot of things today.

-He says, you know, Democrats can't win, they want to impeach.
+He says, you know, Democrats can't win.

-Um, this is clearly a woman who can't come to grips with the fact that she lost the election and the American people rejected her.
+This is clearly a woman who can't come to grips with the fact that she lost the election and the American people rejected her.

-Uh, wasn't it it's not no nobody else was responsible for her defeat.
+Nobody else was responsible for her defeat.

-Uh so she's in a different kind of place than anybody else.
+So she's in a different kind of place than anybody else.

-But I do think the president's right that uh we ought to be more aggressive in making the case here that this whole thing is just clearly a violation of the American Constitution.
+But I do think the president's right that we ought to be more aggressive in making the case here that this whole thing is just clearly a violation of the American Constitution.

 It allows people to go in secret into a room.